|Listen to some more information about these

 - Does your paper have an introduction, body of paragraphs (each with a proper topic sentence) and conclusion?

-introduction should not exceed two-three sentences and should not
+introduction should not exceed three lines and should not

 include quoted or cited material; just provide the points that you will